 Our non-employee directors receive a combination of equity and cash compensation for service on our Board of Directors.
 Directors who are employed by the Company (including Mr. Angrick) do not receive any compensation for their service as directors.
-The Compensation Committee, in consultation with Towers Watson, its independent compensation consultant, periodically reviews non-employee director compensation and recommends changes based on competitive market data.
-In order to remain aligned with the Company's peer group and general industry practices, the Compensation Committee consulted with Towers Watson and, in April 2013, as a result of such consultation, recommended a slight increase in the non-employee director compensation program for fiscal 2013, as discussed below, and the Board of Directors approved this recommendation.
+The Compensation Committee, in consultation with its independent compensation consultant, periodically reviews non-employee director compensation and recommends changes based on competitive market data.
+The only change that the Board of Directors made to the non-employee director compensation program for calendar year 2016 was to allow directors the additional option of receiving the equity component of the total target compensation paid in 20% options and 80% restricted shares.
+Otherwise, the Company had the same program in place as it had for calendar year 2015.

-For fiscal 2013, consistent with fiscal 2012, each of our non-employee directors received an annual cash retainer of \$30,000.
-Committee chairs received an additional annual retainer as follows: \$15,000 for the Audit Committee and \$7,500 (an increase of \$2,500 as compared to fiscal 2012) for each of the Compensation Committee and the Corporate Governance and Nominating Committee.
-Beginning in fiscal 2013, at the recommendation of Towers Watson, we decided to provide our Lead Director with an additional cash retainer of \$7,500.
-All amounts paid to our non-employee directors are paid quarterly in arrears, unless an election was made otherwise, except that retainers for committee chair service and the Lead Director are paid in advance.
-Our non-employee directors have the opportunity to receive payment of their cash retainers in the form of grants of restricted stock by making an irrevocable one-time annual election.
-Restricted stock grants received pursuant to this election vest on February 1, 2014.
+For fiscal 2016, each of our non-employee directors received an annual cash retainer of \$45,000, except for Mr. Kolodzieski, who joined the Board of Directors on November 17, 2015 and received a prorated annual cash retainer.
+Committee chairs received an additional annual retainer as follows: \$15,000 for the Audit Committee and \$7,500 for each of the Compensation Committee and the Corporate Governance and Nominating Committee.
+Mr. Gross, in connection with his service as our Lead Director, received an additional cash retainer of \$7,500.
+All amounts paid to our non-employee directors are paid quarterly in advance.
+Our non-employee directors have the opportunity to receive payment of their cash retainers in the form of grants of stock options or restricted stock by making an irrevocable one-time annual election.
+Stock options received pursuant to this election were granted on February 1, 2016 and vest on February 1, 2017.
+All restrictions applicable to the restricted shares received pursuant to this election would also lapse on February 1, 2017, although no director elected to receive payment of their annual retainer in the form of restricted stock in fiscal 2016.
+Messrs.
+Mateus-Tique and Gross elected to receive their annual retainers in the form of stock option grants and on February 1, 2016, we granted Mr. Mateus-Tique options to purchase 34,890 shares of our common stock with an exercise price per share of \$6.29, and we granted Mr. Gross options to purchase 40,704 shares of our common stock with an exercise price per share of \$6.29.

 In addition to a cash retainer, non-employee directors also receive equity-based compensation.
-Annual non-employee director equity awards are generally granted in February and vest on the one-year anniversary of the grant date, subject to the director's continued service with the Company through that date.
+Annual non-employee director equity awards are generally granted in February and generally vest on the one-year anniversary of the grant date, subject to the director's continued service with the Company through that date.
 Stock options granted to non-employee directors expire ten years from the date of grant.
 Annual cash retainers and equity compensation for new non-employee directors are pro-rated based on when they join the Board during the fiscal year.